 Creekbread: Grab a pizza and a $10 pitcher at this Creekside eatery—just a short drive or bus ride from the hostel.

 Dubh Linn Gate Irish Pub: Cheap frosty foams flow from the taps at this Irish bar, and there's always a party going late.

 Tapley’s Neighbourhood Pub: From international sports to local live music, pizza to pulled pork poutine, craft beers to international favourites—Tapley’s has you covered.
 It's where the locals go, whether you want to watch the game, play darts, grab a beer and share some food with friends.
 Best of all, HI members get 25% off all food.

 Bar Hop Whistler: The best party experience in Whistler, Bar Hop is a guided tour that takes you to four epic Whistler venues with express entry, five drinks of your choice, food, games and good times!
-HI members receive $15 off pub crawl tickets when they buy their tickets at front desk.
+HI members get $15 off pub crawl tickets when they buy their tickets at the hostel's front desk.

 Cheap activities in Whistler

 There are lots of other things to do in Whistler apart from skiing or snowboarding, and believe it or not, some are cheap or even free!

 Ice skating at the plaza: Admission to this ice rink in Whistler village is free and skates can be rented for $7.

 Snowshoeing: Rent snowshoes from HI Whistler and head out to explore.
 There are lots of trails right outside of the hostel, or you can head further afield to Callaghan Country and Whistler Olympic Park, where day admission is $16.50.

 Forged axe throwing: Located in Function Junction, this venue offers darts—Canadian style!
 HI members get 15% off sessions when you flash your card.
 When you’re finished, head over to Coast Mountain Brewing next door for a beer.